Custom Insert Molding Service

 Polyoxymethylene

-POM (Polyoxymethylene), also known as acetal, is a versatile engineering plastic commonly used in injection molding for parts requiring high strength, low friction, and excellent dimensional stability.
-It offers outstanding mechanical properties, such as high stiffness, durability, and resistance to wear.
-POM is also highly resistant to solvents, oils, and fuels, which enhances its reliability in demanding industrial environments.
+POM (Polyoxymethylene), also knows as acetal, is a engineering plastic offers outstanding mechanical porperties, commonly used in injection molding for parts requiring high strength, low friction, and excellent dimenisonal stability.

 pom injection molding